Irish Press shareholder challenges refusal of inquiry

 The Irish Press group ceased publication in 1995 with the loss of 600 jobs and was voluntarily wound up in 2017 after its liabilities exceeded its assets.

-Neal Duggan claims the IAASA failed, among other things, to provide reasons as to why it backed the refusal by the Chartered Accountants Regulatory Body (CARB) to properly conduct an inquiry into why Irish Press auditors Deloitte did not ensure annaul general meetingss were held in 2012 and 2013.
-Mr Duggan claims IAASA should have inquired as to whether CARB complied with its (IAASA’s) approved investigation and disciplinary procedures.
+Neal Duggan claims the IAASA failed to – among other things – provide reasons as to why it backed the refusal by the Chartered Accountants Regulatory Body (CARB) to properly conduct an inquiry into why Irish Press auditors Deloitte did not ensure annual general meetings were held in 2012 and 2013.
+Mr Duggan claims IAASA should have enquired whether CARB complied with its approved investigation and disciplinary procedures.

 Reasons